marvinrusinek/angular-10-quiz-app/README.md

 Built on the latest web technologies, the app harnesses the full potential of Angular, TypeScript, and RxJS to provide a seamless and responsive user experience.
 Angular Material adds a touch of elegance and consistency to the app's design, making it visually appealing and user-friendly.

 🌟 What's in Store:
-This Quiz App is an ongoing project, and more exciting features, new questions and improvements are being added.
+This Quiz App is an ongoing project, and more exciting features and improvements are being added.
 Stay tuned for regular updates that will keep the learning experience fresh and captivating.

 🎉 Ready to Get Started?
 Click on the link below to explore the Angular Codelab website and embark on your quiz journey: